joshualat/angularjs-shared-service/README.md

 angularjs-shared-service
 ========================

-$shared service to avoid using $rootScope
+$shared service to avoid using $rootScope directly

 Basic usage